-- Equity: treating employees fairly and justly by adopting an 'even handed' approach.
-This includes protecting individuals from any unfair decisions made by their managers, providing equal opportunities for employment and promotion, and operating an equitable payment system. - Consideration: taking account of individual circumstances when making decisions that affect the prospects, security or self-respect of employees. - Organizational learning: a belief in the need to promote the learning and development of all the members of the organization by providing the processes and support required. - Performance through people: the importance attached to developing a performance culture and to continuous improvement; the significance of performance management as a means of defining and agreeing mutual expectations; the provision of fair feedback to people on how well they are performing. - Work-life balance: striving to provide employment practices that enable people to balance their work and personal obligations. - Quality of working life: consciously and continually aiming to improve the quality of working life.
-This involves increasing the sense of satisfaction people obtain from their work by, so far as possible, reducing monotony, increasing variety, autonomy and responsibility, and avoiding placing people under too much stress. - Working conditions: providing healthy, safe and so far as practicable pleasant working conditions.
+- Equity treating employees fairly and justly by adopting an 'even-handed' approach.
+This includes protecting individuals from any unfair decisions made by their managers, providing equal opportunities for employment and promotion, and operating an equitable payment system. - Consideration taking account of individual circumstances when making decisions that affect the prospects, security or self-respect of employees. - Organizational learning a belief in the need to promote the learning and development of all the members of the organization by providing the processes and support required. - Performance through people the importance attached to developing a performance culture and to continuous improvement; the significance of performance management as a means of defining and agreeing mutual expectations; the provision of fair feedback to people on how well they are performing. - Quality of working life consciously and continually aiming to improve the quality of working life.
+This involves increasing the sense of satisfaction people obtain from their work by, so far as possible, reducing monotony, increasing variety, autonomy and responsibility, avoiding placing people under too much stress and providing for an acceptable balance between work and life outside work. - Working conditions providing healthy, safe and, so far as practicable, pleasant working conditions.

-These values are espoused by many organizations in one form or another, but to what extent are they practised when making 'business-led' decisions, which can of course be highly detrimental to employees if, for example, they lead to redundancy?
-One of the dilemmas facing all those who formulate HR policies is, how can we pursue business-led policies focusing on business success, and also fulfil our obligations to employees in such terms as equity, consideration, work-life balance, quality of working life and working conditions?
+These values are espoused by many organizations in one form or another.
+But to what extent are they practised when making 'business-led' decisions which can, of course, be highly detrimental to employees if, for example, they lead to redundancy?
+One of the dilemmas facing all those who formulate HR policies is: 'How can we pursue business-led policies focusing on business success and fulfil our obligations to employees in such terms as equity, consideration, quality of working life and working conditions?'
 To argue, as some do, that HR strategies should be entirely business-led seems to imply that human considerations are unimportant.
 Organizations have obligations to all their stakeholders, not just their owners.

-It may be difficult to express these policies in anything but generalized terms, but employers are increasingly having to recognize that they are subject to external as well as internal pressures, which act as constraints on the extent to which they can disregard the higher standards of behaviour towards their employees that are expected of them.
+It may be difficult to express these policies in anything but generalized terms, but employers are increasingly having to recognize that they are subject to external as well as internal pressures that act as constraints on the extent to which they can disregard the higher standards of behaviour towards their employees that are expected of them.

-Specific policies
+Specific HR policies